Background & Family

 In 1988, as Irvine’s first directly elected Mayor, Larry won City Council approval of Orange County’s first Human Rights Ordinance — barring discrimination in housing, employment, and public accommodations on the basis of race, sex, national origin, disability, or sexual orientation.
 In 1989, Larry managed to win City Council approval of the nation’s first comprehensive municipal ordinance — later copied by other cities, states, and national governments — to eliminate chlorofluorocarbons (CFCs) and other ozone-depleting chemicals that were destroying the Earth’s protective ozone layer.
 In 1990, the City of Irvine received a United Nations award for its contributions to global environmental protection.
 Irvine also won national attention for the City’s pioneering programs in child care and recycling.

-For two years, Larry was the only member of the City Council to advocate aggressive legal action on behalf of the City’s residents to shut down a dangerous asphalt plant in north Irvine.
-Through his close work with residents in the area, the City has now closed the asphalt plant and is restoring the land to its natural form.
+In 2020, Irvine voters sent Larry back to the City Council.
+For two years, Larry was the only member of the City Council to advocate aggressive legal action on behalf of the City’s residents to shut down Irvine’s largest industrial polluter.
+Through his close work with residents, the City has now closed the dangerous asphalt plant and is restoring the land to its natural form.
 In its place will be a beautiful 700-acre “Gateway Preserve” that will provide new recreational and environmental opportunities to connect Irvine residents to tens of thousands of acres of open space.

 Larry is determined to return good planning and good government to Irvine — a government, as Abraham Lincoln said more than 150 years ago, “of the People, by the People, for the People.”